 - 1. The Legislature finds and declares that: - a.
-The electric grid is evolving from a system that relies on oneway, long-distance transmission of electricity from centralized power plants to customers, to a system that includes local energy sources located close to customers, who increasingly both produce and consume electricity; - b.
-Energy storage systems, distributed throughout the electric grid, can facilitate greater energy independence and energy security for the State's electric customers by providing increased stability of the power supply, smoother integration of renewable energy sources, a reduction in the peak demand placed on centralized power plants, and cost savings; - c.
-Locating energy sources and energy storage systems near the point of consumption enhances grid stability and increases efficiency; - d.
+The electric grid is evolving from a system that relies on one-way, long-distance transmission of electricity from centralized power plants to customers to a system that includes local energy sources located close to customers, who increasingly both produce and consume electricity; - b.
+Energy storage systems, located throughout the electric grid, can facilitate greater energy independence and energy security for the State's electric customers by providing increased stability of the power supply, smoother integration of renewable energy sources, a reduction in the peak demand placed on centralized power plants, and cost savings; - c.
+Locating energy sources and energy storage systems in high value locations, often near the point of consumption, enhances grid stability and increases efficiency; - d.
 Empowering New Jerseyans to take a more active role in the State's electric grid would leverage private capital, protect customers from rising energy costs, and promote greater understanding and engagement with the challenges associated with updating the State's electric grid; - e.
-There are currently significant barriers that disincline New Jersey electric customers from obtaining the benefits of distributed energy storage systems, including inadequate valuation of energy storage; and - f.
-It is fitting, proper, and in the public interest to encourage the installation of energy storage systems by providing monetary incentives to new energy storage systems and distributed energy sources paired with energy storage systems, until these barriers are removed by market forces.
+Front-of-the-meter energy storage systems that are interconnected with the transmission and distribution system offer distinctive advantages, including, but not limited to, lower costs and responsiveness to price signals from the wholesale electricity market or electric public utility; - f.
+There are currently significant barriers that disincline New Jersey electric customers from obtaining the benefits of energy storage systems, including inadequate valuation of energy storage; and - g.
+It is fitting, proper, and in the public interest to encourage the installation of energy storage systems by providing monetary incentives to new energy storage systems and renewable energy sources paired with energy storage systems, and to compensate front-of-the-meter energy storage systems for their value to the grid, until these barriers are removed by market forces.

-- 2. As used in this act: - "All-in system cost" means the total cost of purchasing and installing a new energy storage system, including the costs of hardware, siting, installation, permitting, and interconnection.

-"Board" means the Board of Public Utilities.

-"Customer-sited energy storage system" means an energy storage system that operates in parallel with an electric distribution system, is connected on the customer side of the meter, and is owned by the customer or another party that is not the electric public utility that provides electric power to the customer.
+- 2. As used in this act: - "All-in system cost" means the total cost of purchasing and installing a new energy storage system, including the costs of hardware, siting, installation, permitting, and interconnection. - "Board" means the Board of Public Utilities. - "Customer-sited energy storage system" means an energy storage system that operates in parallel with an electric distribution system, is connected on the customer side of the meter, and is owned by the customer or another party that is not the electric public utility that provides electric power to the customer.